Type tf.keras.utils

 -

-- A Jupyter notebook Image object if Jupyter is installed.
+void - A Jupyter notebook Image object if Jupyter is installed.
 This enables in-line display of the model plots in notebooks.

 object plot_model_dyn(object model, ImplicitContainer<T> to_file, ImplicitContainer<T> show_shapes, ImplicitContainer<T> show_layer_names, ImplicitContainer<T> rankdir, ImplicitContainer<T> expand_nested, ImplicitContainer<T> dpi)